dutymate/mongo2dynamo/README.md

 **Features:**
 - Connects to MongoDB and validates configuration.
-- Extracts documents from MongoDB (with filters if specified).
+- Extracts documents from MongoDB (with filters and projections if specified).
 - Transforms documents to DynamoDB format using dynamic worker pools.
 - Counts the total number of documents that would be migrated.
 - No data is loaded to DynamoDB (dry-run mode).